verhas/javageci/DOCUGEN.md

     .replaceAll("^\\s*</?p>\\s*$","");
 ```

-The regular expression capture group after the `*-` can specify part of
+The regular expression capture group after the `*-` can specify part of the name of the snippet.
-the name of the snippet.
-In the code this part of the name is called
+In the code this part of the name is called sub-name.
-sub-name.
-The full name of the snippet is calculated automatically using
-the following format:
+The full name of the snippet is calculated automatically using the following format:

     FileName_subName_nnnnnn

-where `FileName` is the name of the file without the path or the
+where `FileName` is the name of the file without the path or the extension.
-extension.
-In case of Java classes this is the name of the top level
-class defined in the file. `subName` is either empty string (default
+In case of Java classes this is the name of the top-level class defined in the file.
-value) or the last sub-name defined in the file. `nnnnnn` is a six
+`subName` is either empty string (default value), or the last sub-name defined in the file.
-character counter that starts with 1 every time when a new sub-name is
+`nnnnnn` is a six character counter, that starts with 1 every time when a new sub-name is defined.
-defined.

-Using this automatic naming you can refer to the segments joining them
-together and can have the comments contain the documentation in strong
-cohesion of the actual code without individually naming them in the
+Using this automatic naming you can refer to the segments joining them together and can have the comments contain the documentation in strong cohesion of the actual code without individually naming them in the source code.
-source code.

-Although it is possible to have the default empty string as a sub-name
-it is recommended to define a sub-name in every file that contains
-documentation fragments to be collected by `FragmentCollector`.
-If there
+Although it is possible to have the default empty string as a sub-name it is recommended to define a sub-name in every file that contains documentation fragments to be collected by `FragmentCollector`.
-is no sub-name defined then there will be two underscore characters
-between the `FileName` and `nnnnnn` part.
+If there is no sub-name defined then there will be two underscore characters between the `FileName` and `nnnnnn` part.

 There is transformation is applied on each line of the snippet.
-The default
-is to remove all spaces, the `*` character and optionally a space after
+The default is to remove all spaces, the `*` character and optionally a space after that.
-that.
-When a line does not start with `*` character (after the spaces)
-then this default transformation will not touch it.
-Also only one space
+When a line does not start with `*` character (after the spaces) then this default transformation will not touch it.
-is removed after the `*` character so that indentation and code
-fragments that are indented in markdown are not ruined.
+Also, only one space is removed after the `*` character so that indentation and code fragments that are indented in markdown are not ruined.

-In addition to this transformation the collector collects the line after
+In addition to this transformation the collector collects the line after the snippet to extract characters out of it.
-the snippet to extract characters out of it.
-In the configuration you
-can specify several
+In the configuration you can specify several

 ```java
 .param("parameterName").regex("regular expression pattern with a single (capture group)")
 ```

 parameters.
-The line after the snippet is matched against the regular
-expression and in case it matches and there are at least one capture
-group captured then the captured character will replace the
-`{{parameterName}}` placeholder on each and every line of the of the
+The line after the snippet is matched against the regular expression and in case it matches and there are at least one capture group captured then the captured character will replace the `{{parameterName}}` placeholder on each and every line of the snippet.
-snippet.

-This transformation can be used to avoid the copy/paste of the variable
-names, values etc. that is defined in the code.
-In case a variable is
+This transformation can be used to avoid the copy/paste of the variable names, values etc. that is defined in the code.
-renamed, a value is changed the documentation will automatically be
+In case a variable is renamed, a value is changed the documentation will be automatically updated.
-updated.

 ## Modifiers

-Snippet modifiers run when the snippets are collected and modify the
-lines of the snippets.
-Because the same snippet may be used with
+Snippet modifiers run when the snippets are collected and modify the lines of the snippets.
-different modifications for different segments modifiers create a copy
-of the snippet before any modification is performed.
-The copy is
+Because the same snippet may be used with different modifications for different segments modifiers create a copy of the snippet before any modification is performed.
-assigned to the segment where the snippet will be inserted.
+The copy is assigned to the segment where the snippet will be inserted.

 ### Snippet Store and Snippet Copies

 Keeping track of the copies is automatically done by the snippet store.
-The snippet store stores the original snippets as they are collected and
-also, copies that are identified by the name of the snippet and by the
-id of the segment.
+The snippet store stores the original snippets as they are collected, and the copies that are identified by the name of the snippet and by the id of the segment.

-For example, the snippet named `SnippetCollector_config` is used a few
-lines above and the use is configured to perform certain modifications.
+For example, the snippet named `SnippetCollector_config` is used a few lines above, and the use is configured to perform certain modifications.
-Namely, these are trimming, and replacing declaration clutter (types,
-modifiers and so on) that is important in the Java code but distracts
+Namely, these are trimming, and replacing declaration clutter (types, modifiers and so on) that is important in the Java code but distracts in the documentation.
-in the documentation.
-We can insert the same snippet without any
+We can insert the same snippet without any modifications again:
-modifications again:

 <!-- snip SnippetCollector_config_other snippet="SnippetCollector_config"-->
 ```java